IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/hugo-giraudel.md

 “It is dangerous to go alone!” — unnamed old man from the Legend of Zelda Nobody gets good by themselves.
 We get good by working with other people.
 Have your own projects, write code, experiment, but talk to people.
 Ask about how to tackle issues.
 Ask for code reviews.
 Ask about their opinion.
 Soon enough, you’ll realise you are not the key to get better.
 Peers are.

-## What can we expect from Hugo in the future?
+## What can we expect from Kitty in the future?
 Anything you want to share?

 Well, I am currently writing a book about Sass for beginners, published by SitePoint in the “Jump Start” collection.
 It should be ready by February I guess, so there is that.
 I will also probably get back to public speaking next year, if I can find a few opportunities.
 And, of course, a lot of open source. :)